Teddir/TinderApp/README.md

 - `useFeedbackMutation` posts likes/dislikes with a persisted `user_identifier` from `AsyncStorage`.
 - `useLikedPeople` drives the Matches screen from `/api/people/liked`.
 - `useFeedbackSummary` fetches `/api/people/summary` so the dashboard counters stay in sync with the server (likes, passes, remaining profiles).
+- We replaced Recoil with Zustand because Recoil does not yet officially support React 19; Zustand keeps state management lightweight and compatible.

 ### Backend Deployment (Vercel)
 1. `cd backend`